and the 'Trouble' with Point of View

 Croesus on the burning pyre

-Cyrus, took that as an omen of the Gods intending to save the defeated king and he set Croesus free.
+Cyrus, took that as an omen that the Gods intended to save the defeated king and he set Croesus free.

 Then, they sat down together, now as friends.